Bell Flavors & Fragrances: 70's - 80's

 By 1974, Bell moved its operation to Melrose Park, Illinois, a suburb of Chicago.
 Bell rented a 30,000 square foot office and plant located at 3312 Bloomingdale Avenue.
 A year later Bell is featured in the Chicago Tribune for the chemistry side of the flavor business.

 The following year in 1976, Bell made its first acquisition, Maumee Flavors & Fragrances, located in Danbury, Connecticut.
 Maumee developed a line of standard flavors and fragrances and also manufactured primary ingredients in the Anthranilate group (Methyl Anthranilate; Dimethyl Anthranilate; Ethyl Anthranilate) – key ingredients in creating berry and grape flavors.
 Bell moved the manufacturing of Maumee to its Melrose Park, Illinois plant, but kept some sales offices and labs on the East Coast.

 In 1979, the Wm.
 Bell Company changed its name to Bell Flavors & Fragrances after Bell acquired a fragrance company in Chicago, Illinois, called Roubechez, Inc. This company specialized in developing and selling fragrances to the candle, soap, detergent and household care industries.
 Bell moved Roubechez, Inc. into their Melrose Park plant with the additional rental of 30,000 square feet of space in a separate building adjacent to its existing building.
 Edward Heinz receives the Distinguished Associate Award as the President of the NCA (National Confectioners’ Association) at the 1979 NCA/AACT Convention.

-Bell purchases the flavor division of the Stepan Chemical Company in 1981 and moved its headquarters into a new manufacturing plant located at 500 Academy Drive, Northbrook, Illinois.
-This location is Bell’s Corporate Headquarters today.
-Bell’s acquisition of Stepan also included Fries & Bro.
-Founded in 1845, Fries & Bro. was the premier tobacco flavor company within the flavor industry.
-2 years later Bell acquired Nestles flavor and fragrance division known as Synfleur.
-This acquisition acquired two additional manufacturing plants for Bell in White Lake, New York and Montecello, New York, as well as an R&D Center in Paramus, New Jersey.
-The Synfleur acquisition also led to them supplying Johnson & Johnson their baby powder fragrance for over 100 years.
-Synfleur also supplied Nestle with many of its flavors for beverages, confections, savory and dairy products.

 In 1984 Bell consolidated the Synfleur R&D facility in Paramus, New Jersey into its existing R&D facility in North brook, Illinois.
 In 1985, Bell acquired American Brosynthetics Corporation located in Milwaukee, Wisconsin.
 American Brosynthetics was the only domestic producer of Helotropin, a primary ingredient used by the flavor and fragrance industry.
 This was Bell’s first main entry into the ingredient side of the flavor and fragrance industry.

 Also, in 1985, Bell acquired a California flavor, fragrance and ingredient manufacturer called Ritter Company.
 Ritter was known for its manufacturing of butter derivatives, primarily butter acids and butter esters.
-In 1987, Mr. Edward N. Heinz passed away, but his sons continue the business.
+In 1987, Mr. Edward N. Heinz died, but his sons continue the business.